A Call for a New Paradigm

 About the Author

 ADRIAN DeVISSER is founder and senior pastor of Kethu Sevana Ministries in Sri Lanka.
-He also serves as national director for Asian Access Sri Lanka as well as A2’s Vice President for Partnership Development.
+He also serves as national director for A3 Sri Lanka as well as A2’s Vice President for Partnership Development.
 He and his wife Ophelia live in Colombo, Sri Lanka.

 Watch Adrian’s related video clips: